gethub1342/wg-easy/README.md

 * Forward traffic through a vpn server (gluetun support).
 * Configurable port wireguard server.
 * Client isolation by default (clients can't see each other), used only with default WG_POST_UP and WG_POST_DOWN.
+* Will be updated with treafik and docker-compose.yaml example rather then docker run  "soon"
 ## Requirements

 * A host with a kernel that supports WireGuard (all modern kernels).